h4ckd0tm3/project-athena/Curriculum/Module 14 - Cryptography/lectures/Cryptographic_Attacks.md

 Side-channel attacks focus on exploiting information leaked during the execution of cryptographic algorithms.
 This could include timing information, power consumption, or electromagnetic radiation.
 By analyzing these side-channel leaks, an attacker may gain insights into the cryptographic keys being used.
 To defend against side-channel attacks, cryptographic implementations should be designed with countermeasures.
 This might involve constant-time algorithms that do not reveal information through timing variations.
-Additionally, using hardware security modules (HSMs) can provide a secure environment for cryptographic operations, minimizing the risk of side-channel attacks.
-Regularly updating and patching systems is crucial to addressing any identified vulnerabilities in cryptographic implementations.